Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing (RASP): Appendix

-\href{https://github.com/frankaging/ReCOGS/blob/1b6eca8ff4dca5fd2fb284a7d470998af5083beb/recogs_positional_index/train.tsv}{https://github.com/frankaging/ReCOGS/blob/ 1b6eca8ff4dca5fd2fb284a7d470998af5083beb /recogs\_positional\_index/train.tsv} ,
+\href{https://github.com/frankaging/ReCOGS/blob/1b6eca8ff4dca5fd2fb284a7d470998af5083beb/recogs_positional_index/train.tsv}{https://github.com/frankaging/ReCOGS/blob/ 1b6eca8ff4dca5fd2fb284a7d470998af5083beb /recogs\_positional\_index/train.tsv},

-by modifying 328 existing single-pp v\_dat\_p2 lines in train.tsv to simply move the prepositional phrase from the 3rd NP (theme) in the `np v\_dat\_p2 np np` (agent, recipient, theme) to the 2nd NP (recipient), e.g. copying and modifying the line "Liam gave the monkey a chalk in the container ." to "Liam gave the monkey in the container a chalk .".
+by modifying 328 existing single-pp v\_dat\_p2 lines in train.tsv to simply move the prepositional phrase from the 3rd NP (theme) in the `np v\_dat\_p2 np np` (agent, recipient, theme) to the 2nd NP (recipient), e.g. copying and modifying the line "Liam gave the monkey a chalk in the container ." to "Liam gave the monkey in the container a chalk ." (and updating the logical form accordingly).

 So all the words and the grammar are otherwise familiar.
 This is similar to the existing `obj\_pp\_to\_subj\_pp` generalization \citep{Wu2023} reports on.
 All modified rows available in the notebook link in the footnote.